dimagi/commcare-cloud/docs/services/postgresql/add-standby-node.md

 # Adding a postgresql hot standby node

-The postgres standby is a hot standby (accept reads operations only) of our production database.
-Each Database node  should have standby node configured and deployed.This will require configuring in the environment inventory files
+The PostgreSQL standby is a hot standby (accept reads operations only) of each production database.
+Each Database node should have standby node configured and deployed.
+This will require configuring in the environment inventory files to set variables as follows:

  #### On primary node
  Add